-When material is considered to be obscene as defined by Nevada law, there are restrictions on what can be done with the material and penalties may be imposed in certain circumstances.
-Some of the circumstances in which obscene material can result in criminal conviction are defined in Nevada Revised Statute section 201.249.
+When a material is considered to be obscene as defined by Nevada law, there are restrictions on what can be done with the material and penalties may be imposed in certain circumstances.
+Some of the circumstances in which obscene material can result in criminal convictions are defined in the Nevada Revised Statute section 201.249.

 This statute is found within Chapter 201 of Title 15, which is the chapter of Nevada’s criminal code that establishes the definition of different kinds of crimes against public decency and good morals.
 If you have been accused of any crimes made illegal in Chapter 201, you need to talk with a Nevada defense attorney who is familiar with this section of state law and who can help you to fight against serious charges that could affect every aspect of your future.

 LV Criminal Defense has successfully represented many defendants accused of violating laws found within Chapter 201 If you have been accused of crimes in connection with obscene material or any related offense, give us a call today to find out how our compassionate and knowledgeable legal team can help you to fight for your future.

 The offenses defined in Nevada Revised Statute section 201.249 relating to the production, distribution, sale, exhibition or possession of obscene items or materials.